atakanaltok/awesome-useful-websites/README.md

 * https://takeout.google.com/ - Export a copy of all your Google data
 * https://www.joinhoney.com/ - Honey extension automatically searches for coupons on 30,000+ sites around the globe

+### Marketing
+* https://telega.io/ - Find the target audience in Telegram and launch effective advertising campaigns

 ### Trends